Christos Albanis (footballer, born 1994)

-Christos Albanis (Χρήστος Αλμπάνης; born 5 November 1994) is a Greek professional footballer who plays as a winger for Segunda División club Andorra.
+Christos Albanis (Χρήστος Αλμπάνης; born 5 November 1994) is a Greek professional footballer who plays as a winger for Spanish club Gimnàstic de Tarragona, on loan from FC Andorra.

 Career

 Early career

 Born in Kalabaka, Trikala, Greece, Albanis started his career at Meteora, the team of his native town.
 At the age of 16 he moved to Germany, joining Werder Bremen's U17 team.
 He later went on to play for the club's U19 team before playing for Eintracht Frankfurt II and SC Freiburg II.

 Apollon Smyrnis

 On 31 August 2015, Apollon Smyrnis announced the signing of Albanis on a two-year deal.
 During the first season he did not get much first team action.
 In the 2016–17 season he was one of the most important players, as his team won the league title and gained promotion to the Super League.
 He scored 9 goals and provided his teammates with 6 assists.
 His performances attracted the interest of Super League side, Panionios, but Apollon Smyrnis' administration moved quickly and extended his contract by two additional years.

 On 22 October 2017, he scored his first Super League goal in a 2–0 home win against Xanthi, which was also his first for the 2017–18 season.
 A week later, he scored the equalizer in a 1–1 away draw against Panetolikos.
 A further week later, he scored in a third successive match, a 4–3 home win against PAS Giannina.
 On 10 December 2017 he scored in the early minutes of the second half, but Apollon didn't avoid a 3–1 home loss.
 On 1 April 2018, he scored a brace in a 3–0 home win game against AEL in his club's effort to avoid relegation.
 On 22 April 2018, Albanis’ strike in the opening minute of a tense match at the Georgios Kamaras Stadium against champions Olympiacos was enough to seal three vital points for the home side, and are now assured of Super League next season as a result.